 If you are considering employing a skilled worker from the Philippines, here's what you need to be able to commit to:

 Firstly, you must have already explored filling the employment opportunity with someone with the required skills who already has the right to live and work in New Zealand.
 You need to be able to prove that you have done this by producing paid advertisements and any other documentation as evidence of your attempts to find skilled workers.

 If you have completed your search and found no suitable candidates, you must then consider if you are able to commit to employing a migrant worker for a minimum of 30 paid hours per week for the duration of the contract.
 This is in place to prevent employers bringing in temporary workers, who are then later unemployed.
 Ensuring that the migrants are employed longer term enables the system to function effectively.

-If you are able to provide ongoing work for your migrant employees, you must then consider if you are able to commit to providing accommodation for them for a minimum period when they first arrive - ideally close to the location of your business so that they can be assured on being able to get transport to and from work easily.
-You may also be required to provide transportation to and from work as part of the employment agreement.
-All employers are responsible for the safety and wellbeing of their employees, but none more than the employer of migrant workers.
+You must then consider if you are able to commit to providing accommodation for your migrant workers for a minimum period when they first arrive - ideally close to the location of your business so that they can be assured of being able to get transport to and from work easily.
+All employers are responsible for the safety and well-being of their employees but none more than the employer of migrant workers.
 The Philippines Government takes a keen interest in the wellbeing of their people working abroad.